 When are peripheral vasodilators usually prescribed?

-If your have intermittent claudication, a vasodilator is usually only prescribed if self-help measures such as exercise have not improved your symptoms and you do not wish to be considered for surgery.
 However, they do not work in all cases.
-Therefore, there is no point in continuing with these medicines if you do not notice an improvement in symptoms within a few weeks.
-If your symptoms do not improve, your doctor will usually advise you to stop treatment.
-If symptoms improve, you can continue with treatment.
-Your doctor will usually review your treatment regularly to ensure that it is still being of benefit.
+Therefore, there is no point in continuing with these medicines if an improvement in symptoms is not seen within a few weeks.
+If symptoms do not improve, stopping treatment would usually be advised.
+If symptoms improve, the treatment can be continued.
+The treatment is usually reviewed regularly to ensure that it is still being of benefit.

-If you have Raynaud's phenomenon, nifedipine is usually only prescribed after self-help measures (such as keeping the whole body warm, including the hands and feet, and stopping smoking) have been tried and your symptoms have not improved.
-Usually a short course of nifedipine is prescribed to begin with.
-This is in order to see if nifedipine will work for you.
+In Raynaud's phenomenon, nifedipine is usually only prescribed after self-help measures (such as keeping the whole body warm, including the hands and feet, and stopping smoking) have been tried and the symptoms have not improved.
+Usually a short course of nifedipine is prescribed to begin with to see if it works..

 How do peripheral vasodilators work?